huyng/tfnets/README.md

-# A library of common models implemented in tensorflow
+tfnets is a library of common computer vision models implemented in tensorflow

-# installation
+### installation

 ```
 pip install tfnets